rfhb/emamds/en/documents/product-information/lucentis-epar-product-information_en.md

 The dose should be withheld and treatment should not be resumed earlier than the next scheduled treatment in the event of:

-- a decrease in best-corrected visual acuity (BCVA) of ≥30 letters compared with the last assessment of visual acuity;
+- a decrease in bestcorrected visual acuity (BCVA) of ≥30 letters compared with the last assessment of visual acuity;
 - an intraocular pressure of ≥30 mmHg;
 - a retinal break;
 - a subretinal haemorrhage involving the centre of the fovea, or, if the size of the haemorrhage is ≥50%, of the total lesion area;